emanuelefavero/next-auth-prisma-db/README.md

 This is a starter project using [NextAuth.js](https://next-auth.js.org/) as an authentication provider and [Prisma](https://www.prisma.io/) as a database ORM for PostgreSQL.

-> It allows to store user credentials in a database during the authentication process
+> It allows to store user credentials automatically in a database during the authentication process

 #### Screenshot